 While fiber connectivity may be advantageous in this area, it can also be more expensive than wireless broadband to implement.

 Regardless of your industry, one communications solution is not better than the other.
 Both are used across the board, whether for hospitality, education, manufacturing, or public safety.
 The determining factor in what to choose is based on the need for your application:

 For small bandwidth connectivity (1Gb or less) over a short distance, or for small bandwidth connectivity (2Gb) over a long distance, wireless microwave may be a good option.
 There is an upfront expense, but it can pay for itself over a short period of time.

 For large bandwidth connectivity (40Gb) over a short distance, wireless millimeter wave is an option.
 Again, there is an upfront expense that can be recouped in a short time.

 For large bandwidth connectivity (100Gb) for a short distance, fiber connectivity is effective.
 This can be more expensive because of upfront and recurring costs associated with it.

 Wireless broadband and fiber connectivity join copper wiring as effective ways to connect people and enhance communication.
-To learn more about choosing the right technology for your organization and how to keep communications equipment secure, contact us.
+Learn more about choosing the right technology for your organization and how to keep communications equipment secure.